Aircraft Register Data Files 2015

 Note: From 12 May 2010 a new field, ICAO Type Designator, has been added after the Serial Number field.

 From 15 May 2006 two new fields have been added to the end of each record in the Aircraft register data file - Suspension status and Suspension date.
 This may affect those people who use the data file in their own systems.
-See the field descriptions page for more details
+See the data file field descriptions page for more details

 If you consider that any of the information contained in the data files or reports may be incorrect, please forward an email to the Australian Civil Aircraft Register supplying the correct information.